BestTimesToVisit.com Logo

 transport

-Invest in a Swiss Travel Pass if you plan on using public transport extensively.
-It covers trains, buses, and even boats, plus offers free entry to over 500 museums, making it a huge money-saver compared to buying individual tickets.
-You can even use it for scenic routes like the Glacier Express!
+Invest in a Swiss Travel Pass if you plan on exploring more than two cities.
+It covers unlimited travel on trains, buses, and boats, plus free entry to over 500 museums – a huge money-saver compared to buying individual tickets, especially for scenic routes like the Glacier Express.

 money